na-na-hi/renget/archive/KTH_Yasha.md

 >Zhuque Yunyun [Auspicious Monster Summon #2]

-!!! note Abridged chant for summoning Zhuque
+!!! note Abridged chant for summoning Zhuque:
 	-> Relight my fire, Vermillion Bird! <-

-!!! note Unabridged chant for summoning Zhuque
+!!! note Unabridged chant:
 	-> Though her gaze is like a calm sea... <-
 	-> The warmth in her soul is like the summer's sun. <- -> Mankind waits for her to fly along, setting hearts afire without a care. <-